becgoss/rg-gatsby/pages/articles/2017-02-01-whats-in-the-kitchen/index.md

 </figure>

 <div class="f4 measure-wide center">
-After getting the inital feedback on the first set of screens I produced a second cleaner set to set about testing.
+After getting the initial feedback on the first set of screens I produced a second cleaner set to set about testing again, once I was confident with the layout and flow I proceeded into mid-fidelity and then visual design.

 <figure class="mh0 mv3">
   <img class="border-box" src="./fridge-initial-screens.jpg" alt="Competitive Analysis" />
 </figure>

-<h2 class="orange fw6">Design</h2>
+<h2 class="orange fw6">Design:</h2>
-Say something about the icons and design choices
+I decided to keep the design of the app simple, I wanted the images of food to standout and by using a white background and a strong sans-serif typeface I was able to create a clean style.
+I used a serif typeface for the bylines, ingredients and recipes, which gives a hierarchy of information for the user and is also easier to read when following a recipe.

+When testing it became apparent that the icon choice needed further work.
+Although the icons were easy to understand and represented the sections as users would expect, they didn't sit so well together due to their line weight.
+I took the time to re-factor the icons to make them work more harmoniously as a group.
+I also introduced colour into the menu bar to highlight the area a user was in.

 <figure class="mh0 mv3">
   <img class="border-box" src="./fridge-icons.jpg" alt="Competitive Analysis" />
 </figure>